JohnnySun/doge-university/undergraduate/undergraduate_policy_page.md

 <h2 class="mt-2 mb-3">Policies FAQ</h2>

-- If you are unsure about which UVa Mathematics course should be your first, consult the [Department's Placement Policy]({{site.url}}/content/math-placement/).
+- If you are unsure about which DOGE University Mathematics course should be your first, consult the [Department's Placement Policy]({{site.url}}/content/math-placement/).
 If you have a question about mathematics placement, contact your [faculty advisor](http://college.as.virginia.edu/advisors).

 - How to set up an online advising schedule:
 [`https://advise.sites.virginia.edu`](https://advise.sites.virginia.edu)